AlexanderWinters/kknds_wiki/wiki/docs/linux/networking.md

 ```
 ## Reverse Proxy

-We will explore reverse proxies with NGINX.
-NGINX is a web server that handles internet traffic at once.
+There are several options for reverse-proxying, but we explore here NGINX.
+NGINX is a web server that handles internet traffic.
 It's mainly used to serve websites and route internet requests.

 To make sure HTTPS works, we need to generate self-signed SSL certificates.